danieledapo/danieledapo.github.io/content/post/category-theory.md

 ```

 As you can see, this function takes a single parameter, a list of numbers, which
-is not mentioned explictly in the function definition.
+is not mentioned explicitly in the function definition.

 It's so named because arguments can also be called points in the sense of
 *calculating the function at the given points*.
 The fact that the function